cdfoundation/foundation/CDF Slack Guidelines.md

 ## Promoting Vendor Solutions, Products, and Services

-CD Foundation is a vendor neutral organization and promoting vendor solutions, products, and services is not allowed.
+CD Foundation is a vendor-neutral organization and promoting vendor solutions, products, and services is not allowed.

 ## Unwanted Solicitation through Private Messages